Torngat Mountain tundra

 The Torngat Mountain tundra ecoregion (WWF ID: NA1118) covers the Torngat Mountains on the northeastern tip of the Labrador Peninsula where the provinces of Quebec and Newfoundland and Labrador meet.
 The mountains feature glacially carved U-shaped valleys and deep fjords.
 The vegetation over most of the territory is that of arctic tundra (lichen, moss, sedges and grasses), herbaceous cover, or bare rock.
 The region supports seasonal polar bears, black bears, and caribou.
 The Atlantic coast is on the Atlantic Flyway for migratory birds.

 Location and description

-The Torngat Mountains are the southernmost range of the Arctic Cordillera, a chain of mountain ranges that reach 2,500 km to the northern point of Ellsmere Island.
-The Torngat Mountains for a peninsula between Ungava Bay on the west and the Atlantic Ocean on the east.
+The Torngat Mountains are the southernmost range of the Arctic Cordillera, a chain of mountain ranges that reach 2,500 km to the northern point of Ellesmere Island.
+The Torngat Mountains form a peninsula between Ungava Bay on the west and the Atlantic Ocean on the east.
 The ecoregion is only 100 km wide, and 300 km north to south.
 Rising from sea level, the mean elevation is 490 m meters, and the highest point 1498 m.
 The west side is continuous permafrost; the eastern (Atlantic coast side) has discontinuous permafrost.
 The bordering ecoregion on the west and south is the Eastern Canadian Shield taiga.